mbuesch/timeslicers/README.md

 ## ESP-IDF implementation details

-On `hal-espidf` each task runs as a `std::thread` that is pinned to the specified CPU core.
+On `hal-espidf` each task runs as a `std::thread` that is pinned to the specified CPU core with the specified priority plus 5.
 The threads wait for a trigger signal from a periodic high priority ESP timer task.
+The ESP timer task has a higher priority than all defined scheduler tasks, so it can preempt any of the scheduler tasks.

 ## Memory safety